zeusta/Docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 - **Time Schedule** tab:

 When customers want to pick up products at a specific store, they need to know the suitable time to arrive.
 This tab helps you set store’s opening time for that purpose.
 Let’s take Monday for example:
--	If your store opens on Monday, choose Yes for Open.
+-If your store opens on Monday, choose Yes for Open.
--	If your store opens from 6 am to 11 am and 1pm to 22 pm, set **Opening Time** as 6:00, **Lunch break starts at** 11:00, **Lunch break ends** at 13:00 and **Closing Time** as 22:00.
+-If your store opens from 6 am to 11 am and 1pm to 22 pm, set **Opening Time** as 6:00, **Lunch break starts at** 11:00, **Lunch break ends** at 13:00 and **Closing Time** as 22:00.
--	When customers select their pickup time at checkout, you can set the interval between options, such as 30 minutes.
+-When customers select their pickup time at checkout, you can set the interval between options, such as 30 minutes.
 Then the shipping time options shown in the dropdown box are 7:00, 7:30, 8:30, etc.

 Similarly, you can set opening hours for each remaining day of the week.
 To quickly set up, click on the **Apply to other days** button on the top right corner of the Monday section.
 Other days will have the same working time as Monday.